pizzajsdev/pizza/CONTRIBUTING.md

 This repo includes a script for each step.

-To update versions and create a tag, use `pnpm run tag-release <packageName> <releaseType>`.
+To update versions and create a tag, use `pnpm run tag-release <packageName> patch|minor|major`.
 For example, to create a `minor` release of the `route-collector` package, run:

 ```sh
 pnpm run tag-release route-collector minor